heavenshell/vim-pydocstring/README.rst

 .. image:: ./assets/vim-pydocstring.gif

-Pydocstring is a generator for Python docstrings and is capable of automatically
+vim-pydocstring is a generator for Python docstrings and is capable of automatically

 * inserting one-line docstrings
 * inserting multi-line docstrings